Who Might Experience Frozen Shoulder?

 Have you looked into any emotions issues that you haven’t resolved.
 We carry the world on our shoulders and sometimes it’s too much.
 There are many studies that show that our emotions effect us physically.
 Louise Hay has some great insights in her book “Heal Your Body” (http://www.hayhouse.com/).
 Life is not a burden.
 It is full of changes.
 Choose them to be joyful.
 And seek help to remove pain.

 If you suffer from Frozen Shoulder there are several things you can do yourself.
 It is important to keep moving the arm/shoulder.
 There are a number of passive exercises that move the joint but don’t engage the muscles.
 Contact me if you’d like me to describe some.
 Use warming liniments and heat packs.
-Avoid shellfish, greasy, fatty foods, cold and raw foods and iced drinks.
+Avoid greasy, fatty foods, cold and raw foods and iced drinks because you want to reduce inflammation and keep blood circulating.
 If you’ve had one frozen shoulder it’s probable that it may develop in the other, so keep them moving!

 You deserve to live without pain so find yourself an Acupuncturist and grab life with 2 strong arms!